Meet the Team – Paul

 How did you first get interested in Antarctica?
 In 2012 I led a team to cross the Antarctic Peninsula by man-haul doing science work, to commemorate the 100th Anniversary of Captain Scott reaching the South Pole.

-What is your favourite Antarctic animal?
+What is your favorite Antarctic animal?
 Humpback Whale

 What do you love about your job?
 I absolutely love meeting people and getting to know them, and then perhaps enlightening them on something they didn’t know previously or had a belief that was unfounded.